jamiecoleman92/katacoda-scenarios/kubeconfig/step3.md

-## Making requests to the microservices
+## Modifying the Name Microservice

 Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.